californiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Inmate records for persons in county or city jails are held and provided by the sheriff’s office or police department supervising such local facilities.
 Generally, sheriff’s offices across California offer an inmate lookup service on their websites.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To begin using such a search engine on a third-party or government website, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile

 • The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How To Find An Inmate In California?

-To locate information about people who are currently incarcerated in the state under the jurisdiction of the California Department of Corrections and Rehabilitation (CDCR), requestors can call the California Inmate Identification Unit at (916) 445–6713.
+To locate information about people who are currently incarcerated in the state under the jurisdiction of the California Department of Corrections and Rehabilitation (CDCR), requestors may call the California Inmate Identification Unit at (916) 445–6713.

 Alternatively, requestors may use the ‘Locate Inmate' tool available on the CDCR website.
 The search tool allows users to query the database by two required filters, CDCR number or Last name.
-A search by the last name yields a list of all inmates with that name, select the relevant subject from the result page to view the inmate information.
+A search by the last name typically yields a list of all inmates with that name.
+Users then select the relevant subject from the result page to view the inmate information.
 The information includes prison location and parole eligibility.
 Note, this tool only allows access to information of adult inmates, contact the Division of Juvenile Justice (DJJ) for inmate records of minors.

-When in search of inmates incarcerated in county or city jail, contact the local arresting agency for the inmate records.
+Members of the public who wish to obtain records of inmates incarcerated in county or city jails may contact the local arresting agency.
 Most local jail administrators provide inmate information on their website for each public access.
-For example, requestors may find inmate records for persons incarcerated in Los Angeles, San Diego, and Orange counties on Los Angeles County Sheriff’s Department, San Diego County Sheriff’s Department, and Orange County Sheriff’s Department websites respectively.
+For example, requestors may find inmate records for persons incarcerated in Los Angeles, San Diego, and Orange counties on Los Angeles County Sheriff’s DepartmentSan Diego County Sheriff’s Department, and Orange County Sheriff’s Department websites respectively.

 How To Find A Federal Inmate In California?